DHCSSza/escalator-sadilar/content/post/2021/07/2021-07-16-community-roundup/index.md

 ### The challenges and prospects of the intersection of humanities and data science
 *\[<a href="#top">Back to top</a>\]*

 The [Humanities and Data Science Special Interest Group](https://www.turing.ac.uk/research/interest-groups/humanities-and-data-science) based at [The Alan Turing Institute](https://www.turing.ac.uk/) recently produced a white paper titled [_The challenges and prospects of the intersection of humanities and data science_](https://www.turing.ac.uk/research/publications/challenges-and-prospects-intersection-humanities-and-data-science4).
-The paper offers recommendations for funders, academic institutions, and researchers to support research in this area.
+The paper offers recommendations for funders, academic institutions and researchers to support research in this area.
 It also highlights a series of recommendations for how these two communities can more easily and better work together to realise the full potential of interdisciplinary work.

 ### Nature Special Edition - Computational Social Science